 Weakest Link: The pricing – you could buy a set of four very nice reels for about the same cost.

-Those who have cranked everything from tuna to billfish with a Talica II will be hard-pressed to find a better all-around bluewater reel.
-Yes, it’s pricy, but the Talica II (ranging from a 10 to a 50) is light, puts out a ton of power with max drag ratings from 20 to 60 pounds, cranks up hordes of line with 3.8:1 to 6.2:1 gear ratios, and is bulletproof through year after year in the brine.
+Those who have cranked everything from tuna to billfish with a Talica will be hard-pressed to find a better all-around bluewater reel.
+Yes, it’s pricy, but the Talica (today's line ranges from an 8 to a 16 with the Talica II in 8, 10, and 50) is light, puts out a ton of power with max drag ratings from 20 to 60 pounds, cranks up hordes of line with 3.8:1 to 6.2:1 gear ratios (plus 1.7/4.1 in two-speeds), and is bulletproof through year after year in the brine.

 Stand-out Feature: Designed specifically for low diameter, high pound-test braid, these reels are so compact and light they eliminate the clunky feel of most offshore gear.